-8. Payments
+5. Payments

-- 8.1.
+- 5.1.
 Bursary awards are paid using a clear schedule, depending on what the support is for.
-Some items (like equipment or course costs) may be paid as one-off awards, while others (like travel or meals) may be paid regularly across the academic year. - 8.2.
-Students will receive a bursary award letter showing the amount awarded and how the support will be provided. - 8.3.
+Some items (like equipment or course costs) may be paid as one-off awards, while others (like travel or meals) may be paid regularly across the academic year. - 5.2.
+Students will receive a bursary award letter showing the amount awarded and how the support will be provided. - 5.3.
 Most bursary payments will be made by BACS transfer into the student's own UK bank account.
 If a student is unable to open a bank account, alternative in-kind support (such as meal credits or travel passes) may be provided instead in line with Clause 4.30.
-If you are receiving support through the Care to Learn scheme, your childcare provider will be paid directly after your attendance is confirmed.
-Care to Learn payments are managed separately from the bursary and are not paid to students. - 8.4.
+If you are receiving Childcare support your childcare provider will be paid directly after your attendance is confirmed. - 5.4.
 Bursary payments are usually made to the student's own UK bank account.
 If a student provides bank details that are not in their name, the Bursary Team will contact the student to request updated details.
 Payments will not be released unless appropriate authorisation is in place.
 If the student is unable or unwilling to update the details, the case will be reviewed under Clause 8.5.
-Where necessary, the matter may be referred to the Bursary Appeals Panel or Student Bursary Panel for a final decision. - 8.5.
+Where necessary, the matter may be referred to the Bursary Appeals Panel or Student Bursary Panel for a final decision. - 5.5.
 In exceptional circumstances, payments may be made to another person's account.
-This will only be allowed in the following cases and must be approved by the College: - Students receiving a Vulnerable Student Bursary - Where there is a safeguarding concern - Other exceptional cases considered on a case-by-case basis by the Student Bursary Panel. - 8.6.
+This will only be allowed in the following cases and must be approved by the College: - Where there is a safeguarding concern - Other exceptional cases considered on a case-by-case basis by the Student Bursary Panel. - 5.6.
 Students are strongly encouraged to open their own bank account as early as possible.
 If students do not yet have a bank account, the College can offer guidance.
-We may also invite local banks to attend Discovery Days to help students open accounts on site. - 8.7.
+We may also invite local banks to attend Discovery Days to help students open accounts on site. - 5.7.
 Some types of support are not paid directly to students.
-For example: Meal awards are usually loaded onto the student's ID card to use in the College catering outlets

-Equipment and IT devices are issued on loan and must be returned Travel support may be provided as a travel pass or monthly allowance
+For example: - Meal awards are usually loaded onto the student's ID card to use in the College catering outlets - Equipment and IT devices are issued on loan and must be returned - Travel support may be provided as a travel pass or monthly allowance